Corona Virus vs HEPA Filter and Other Air Purifier Options | Residential & Commercial Properties

 Air Exchangers too, are of great importance, buildings like humans need to breathe.
 An air exchanger brings in fresh air from outside and exhaust out the stale air from inside, as the Environmental Protection agency suggests above.
 Thus diluting the stale air with fresh air, and getting rid of airborne nastiness as an extra measure. (see air exchangers article)

-At the time of this writing, it is unknown the exact micron size of the Corona virus NL63 (HCoV-NL63), however NBC news has suggested it is of the same viral family as SARS; and CDC (Center for Disease Control) suggests only those coming in direct contact need wear a specially fitted mask.
+At the time of this writing, it is unknown the exact micron size of the Corona virus NL63 (HCoV-NL63), however NBC news has suggested it is of the same viral family as SARS; and CDC (Center for Disease Control).

 Standard surgical masks, however only generally filter particles larger than 0.5 microns (various surgical mask filtering options may vary brand to brand).
 An N95 mask filters particles greater than 0.3 microns.